LWSS/Cartographer/README.md

 -Alexey Lozovsky - For his series of articles [part1](https://www.apriorit.com/dev-blog/544-hooking-linux-functions-1) about ftrace and hooking with ftrace along with code snippets that I used in this project.

--[Heep](https://github.com/greenbytesoftware) for the Idea of changing maps this way.
+-[Heep](https://github.com/greenbytesoftware) for the Idea of changing maps this way, and for the new livepatch symbol resolving method.

 -[telans](https://github.com/telans) for the AUR package.